“Lipika” is the Sanskrit word for “writer.” Maybe my destiny in this creative field was written in the cards the day my parents named me! Then again…

 I spent my childhood actively avoiding the limelight.
 Growing up, I loved singing and playing dress up and reenacting all the parts from my favorite movies (especially Aladdin), but only in the safety of my own bedroom.
 I even refused to perform in the year-end recitals for my opera classes.
 Too many eyeballs staring back.

 But fate (disguised as a double-doggy-dare) had other plans for me: as a freshman in high school, I was cast as The Witch in our spring production of Into the Woods.
 AKA: a dream role!
-(Gawd, I love Bernadette Peters…) Suddenly I was in love with everything about performing: research and preparation for the creation of roles, mining scripts with my castmates for details and juice, the energy and passion inherent in a collaborative rehearsal process, and most of all performing – becoming another person and sharing their story with all those eyeballs in the dark.
+(Gawd, I love Bernadette Peters…) Suddenly I was in love with everything about performing: research and preparation for character work, mining scripts with my castmates, the energy and passion inherent in a collaborative rehearsal process, and most of all performing – becoming another person and sharing their story with all those eyeballs in the dark.
 I wanted it all.
 So I packed my things and left small-town New Jersey for the Big City.